Illinois man charged after dreaming of intruder, shooting himself while asleep: sheriff

 Investigators said they confirmed there was not a burglary attempt at Dicara’s residence.

-Deputies later learned Dicara had a revoked FOID card, yet still possessed a firearm, according to the news release.
+Deputies later learned Dicara had a revoked Firearm Owners Identification (FOID) card, yet still possessed a firearm, according to the news release.
 The Lake County State’s Attorney’s Office approved charges of possession of a firearm without a valid FOID card (class three felony) and reckless discharge of a firearm (class four felony).

 A warrant was drafted on Friday, and Dicara was arrested and processed on Tuesday of this week.